wtfutil/wtfdocs/content/modules/victorops.md

 weight: 265
 ---

-Connects to the VictorOps API and determines who is on call
+Connects to the VictorOps API and determines who is on call.

 ## Configuration